rraju26/indiafactorlibrary/README.md

 print(dataset[0].head())
 ```

 The `read` method retrieves a dataset and returns it as a dictionary of DataFrames.
+The output includes several elements:

+* **DataFrames**: The dictionary contains one or more DataFrames, each accessible by a numerical key (e.g., 0, 1).
+* **Descriptions** (`DESCR`): The `DESCR` key provides a textual explanation of the dataset, including information about the methodology and references to relevant research.
+It also indicates the structure of the returned DataFrames.

-Here's a detailed explanation of the output:
+Here's an example of the output structure:

 ```python
 {0:                 MF     SMB     HML     WML      RF     MKT